DigantoBhowmik/Machine-Learning/california-housing-prices/README.md

 # Predicting California Housing Prices using Supervised Regression Methods

-In this project, we aimed to predict housing prices in various districts across California using several supervised regression algorithms.
-We utilized the California Housing Prices dataset sourced from Kaggle, which provides valuable information on district-specific attributes such as population, median income, and median housing price.
+In this project, I aimed to predict housing prices in various districts across California using several supervised regression algorithms.
+I utilized the California Housing Prices dataset sourced from Kaggle, which provides valuable information on district-specific attributes such as population, median income, and median housing price.

 # California Housing dataset